Regional architecture

 - Supporting ARF efforts to develop preventive diplomacy tools, including as a key drafter of the ARF Work Plan for Preventive Diplomacy.

-- Australia recently concluded its term as co-chair, along with Vietnam and the EU, of the ARF's Maritime Security Work Stream for the period 2018-2021.
-In this role, Australia:
+- As co-chair, along with Vietnam and the EU, of the ARF Maritime Security Work Stream for the period 2018-2021, Australia:

 - hosted the 2018 Inter-Sessional Meeting (ISM) on Maritime Security on 27-28 March in Brisbane